Khaksar movement: History

 Due to the movement's rigid manifesto and strict policies to adhere to their own ideology, it often came into conflict with the ruling British government.
 Allama Mashriqi and some of his followers spent much time in British government's jails.
 Mashriqi was kept in jail without any legal proceedings.
 In protest, he had fasted to the point of death.
 Mashraqi was released from Vellore Jail on 19 January 1942, but his movements were restricted to Madras Presidency.
 He remained interned until 28 December 1942.
 Mashraqi arrived in New Delhi on 2 January 1943.

 The Khaskar Movement was vocal in its opposition to the partition of India, and instead favored a united India.
 During the partition itself, the Khaksars took a vow to do what they could to protect those in distress; this resulted in many lives being saved, including Hindus, Sikhs and Muslims.
-But violence was inflicted by some independent acting soldiers on a low level.In one incident, a Khaksar volunteer entered a local colony near Rawalpindi to calm people down, but was stabbed to death.
+In one incident, a Khaksar volunteer entered a local colony near Rawalpindi to calm people down, but was stabbed to death.

 Allama Mashriqi disbanded the Khaksar Tehrik on 4 July 1947 considering that the Muslims of India were more than satisfied after the newly revived hope of a new separate Muslim state i.e. Pakistan and he felt that they had lost much of their motivation which could meet the requirements of the Khaksar movement.
 Khaksar movement's declared objectives of unity of India regardless of religion eventually came in conflict with All-India Muslim League's and Muhammad Ali Jinnah's objectives of two-nation theory based on the religions of Hindus and Muslims of British India.
 A significant number of the Indian Muslim population gravitated to the formation of a separate Muslim nation and thus helped create Pakistan in 1947.

-In October 1947, after the creation of Pakistan, Mashriqi founded the Islam League.

 The Khaksar was banned in India after the government launched a crackdown against organisations dedicated to promoting communal hatred or preaching violence in the aftermath of the assassination of Mahatma Gandhi.